davparker/DataScience_03_Project/README.md

 ---

 ## Objective:
 To create a "Tidy" dataset from data published in an experiment using wearable smart devices.
 This is a "Data Science, Wearable Computing" experiment.
-The data from this experiment, titled "Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine" 1, is publicly avaible, [cited][id].
+The data from this experiment, titled "Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine" [1][id], is publicly avaible, see citations.

 ## Process:
 A single R script handes all the processing.
 It is located [here](https://github.com/davparker/DataScience_03_Project/blob/master/run_analysis.R).
 Script processing occurs in the following order.